Housing

 Graduate students who live in the residence halls will choose one of the University’s meal plans.

-Students who live in the Townhouses or off campus may purchase a commuter meal plan or purchase flex dollars that can be used at any campus dining option.
+Students who live off campus or in a campus apartment or townhouse may purchase a commuter meal plan or purchase flex dollars that can be used at any campus dining option.

-There are several dining options available on campus.
-All are part of the meals plans, or you can purchase your meals with cash, debit, or credit.
+There are several dining options available on campus, each of which is included in the available meal plans.
+Individual meals can also be purchased with cash, debit, or credit.